Ann Henderson – Regional Director/Chair of Governors

 I am looking forward to working with Barton / Maple Grove / Underley Garden School to ensure all of our very exceptional young people reach their potential.

-I began my career at Underley Garden over 7 years ago and within that time I have moved through the organisation’s rank starting as Care Worker, Senior Care Worker and Deputy Manger until my recent appointment as Registered Manager.
+I began my career at Underley Garden over 13 years ago and within that time I have moved through the organisation’s ranks starting as Care Worker, Senior Care Worker, Deputy Manager, Registered Manager and now Head of Care as well as being the Responsible Individual.
 This career progression has afforded me an essential insight into every facet of the residential setting.

 As a father of a severely disabled child I feel I have invaluable knowledge of what living with and caring for vulnerable young people entails.
 I always attempt to bring this personal touch to how I relate to the young people in our care but also to the family members and carers that also require our support.
 As a parent engaged in fighting for my own daughters’ voice to be heard I am passionate in advocating for the young people living at Underley Garden in the exact same manner.